balderdashy/sails-docs/Contributing-to-Sails.md

 # Contributing to this project

-Thank you for your interest in supporting this project!
-It makes me warm and fuzzy inside.
-Really though.
+Thank you for your interest in supporting Sails!
+It makes me feel warm and fuzzy inside.
+For real.

 ## Fork
 Start by forking this repository: